trapajim/go-pipeline-action/readme.md

 # Go Pipeline

-This Github Action allows you to build and test Go code, run golangci-lint, and upload coverage reports to Codecov.
+This is a composite Github Action to simplify the setup for Go projects.
+Features of the action:
+* setup go using `actions/setup-go@v4`
+* run go test
+* run go vet
+* setup and run golangci-lint using `golangci/golangci-lint-action@v3`
+* upload coverage to codecov

 ## Inputs